ROCm/.github/docs/templates/contributing_template.md

 Step 2: Rename all instances of "LIBRARY_NAME" above to the name of your library.
 Search/find/replace.
 Step 3: Read the Motivation section below to get a sense for why we need to publish a CONTRIBUTING.md Step 4: Review all 10 instruction sections below [PART1-PART10] with your team to come up with your CONTRIBUTING.md instructions for the community.
 5 are optional ones.
-Step 5: Ensure a Codeowners file is included in your repository with Maintainers/reviewers specified.
+Step 5: Ensure a CODEOWNERS file is included in your repository with maintainers/reviewers specified.
-Step 6: Remove all HTML comments/Instructions/MIOpen examples from this template to make it release-ready.
+Step 6: Remove all HTML comments/instructions/MIOpen examples from this template to make it release-ready.
 Step 7: Commit and push this file to your public repo.

 MOTIVATION: